AlexandroTellez/AlexandroTellez/README.md

 ## 🧑‍💻 About Me

 - 👨‍🎓 Graduated in Web Application Development.
-- 💻 I am passionate about creating scalable and efficient solutions using technologies like Java, Spring Boot, PostgreSQL, and more.
+- 💻 I am passionate about creating scalable and efficient solutions using technologies like FastAPI, Spring Boot, MongoDB, and more.
 - 🚀 Constantly learning and always eager to explore new tools and programming languages.
 - 📈 Currently focusing on improving my skills with advanced programming concepts, data structures, and algorithms to land my first job.